walt-id/waltid-identity/docs/ts12-sca-payment-demo.md

 Use a dedicated Android emulator with the same Google Play services/DC API prerequisites as the ordinary suite.
 Its isolated SCA app data is reset by the runner, and the isolated test packages are uninstalled afterwards.
+The negative language fixture restricts the wallet's preferences to French, which the demo metadata does not supply; production language fallback is unchanged.
 A backend without the payment profile fails the lane rather than skipping it.
 Deploy the backend slice before relying on public-demo CI acceptance.
 Local issuer and verifier deployments can qualify the app changes before that rollout, using local endpoint and trust configuration; record that configuration with the results.

 `ScaPresentationInteropTest` independently verifies real software signatures and nested transaction hashes with Nimbus.
+Shared consent tests cover metadata trust, language lookup, changed selections, stale acknowledgment and cancellation during metadata preparation.
 Ordinary mdoc/DC API tests retain the normal SDK composition.
 Simulated authentication proves app integration, never native factors or regulated SCA.

 ## iOS and evidence